dagargo/elektroid/README.md

 $ elektroid-cli ul-data sound 0:/soundbanks/D
 ```

-## Adding and reconfiguring devices
+## Adding and reconfiguring Elektron devices

 Since version 2.1, it is possible to add and reconfigure devices without recompiling as the device definitions are stored in a JSON file.
 Hopefully, this approach will make it easier for users to modify and add devices and new releases will only be needed if new funcionalities are actually added.

-This is a device definition from `res/devices.json`.
+This is a device definition from `res/elektron-devices.json`.

 ```
 }, {